Dziennik Łódzki: History

 The title the shut down in 1892.
 It reopened for a year in 1919, but was not successful and was discontinued.

-On September 19, 1931, the first issue of Dziennik Łódzki - an Independent Morning Magazine was published as a continuation of the 19th century Dziennik and the 1919 daily.
-On June 22, 1932 its name was changed to The Illustrated Journal of Łódź.
+On 19 September 1931, the first issue of Dziennik Łódzki - an Independent Morning Magazine was published as a continuation of the 19th century Dziennik and the 1919 daily.
+On 22 June 1932 its name was changed to The Illustrated Journal of Łódź.
 The newspaper had eight pages in A3 format.

 The newspaper's publishing cycle was interrupted by World War II.
-On February 1, 1945 the first post-war issue of DŁ was published with 4 pages.
+On 1 February 1945 the first post-war issue of DŁ was published with 4 pages.
 There were 10 issues published, at which point the journal stopped its activities again.
-On July 6, 1945 the publication was resumed.
-From July 1, 1975 to December 30, 1980, the newspaper was published under the name Dziennik Popularny.
+On 6 July 1945 the publication was resumed.
+From 1 July 1975 to 30 December 1980, the newspaper was published under the name Dziennik Popularny.
 During the communist era, the newspaper was one of three daily newspapers published in the province of Łódź (along with the Express Ilustrowany and Głos Robotniczy).

 As part of the 1990s liberalization of the economy, Dziennik Łódzki was sold to a company created by circles linked to Christian National Union and the French Hersant group.
 In 1994, the title was bought from Hersant by the Polska Press group, which merged the editorial office of Dziennik Łódzki with that of Wiadomości Dnia in 2000, creating the largest regional newspaper in the province of Łódź.
 The same group also owns another daily newspaper in Łódź, the Express Ilustrowany.

 In 2007, the newspaper changed its name to Polska Dziennik Łódzki.
-On January 4, 2011, the title changed back to Dziennik Łódzki.
+On 4 January 2011, the title changed back to Dziennik Łódzki.
 The Polish Times logo disappeared from the front page in January 2015.